nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 ### Laplace Smoothing for Categorical Naive Bayes

 Categorical Naive Bayes faces an issue if individual categorical features labels of $x_i$ are missing from the classification data for some classification $y$ since this will lead to  frequency based probability estimates becoming zero.
-This will set our product sum to zero and greatly hinder the accuracy of the classifier. \
+This will set our product sum to zero and hinder the accuracy of the classifier. \
 \
 This problem can be solved using a technique called Laplace Smoothing.
 Laplace Smoothing is a slight modification to the Naive Bayes algorithm which eliminates the zero frequency problem by adding $1$ to each frequency of vectors with the feature $x_i$ *and* classification $y$.
+Laplace smoothing can also be applied to other forms of Naive Bayes, such as Multinomial Naive Bayes.

 ### Categorical Naive Bayes Visualization